derdoktor667/FlyskyIBUS/README.md

 ## Features

-- 📡 Receive and decode Flysky IBUS frames (up to 14 channels)
+- 📡 Receive and decode Flysky IBUS Signal (up to 14 channels)
 - ⚡ Uses direct hardware interrupts for high precision timing
-- 🚫 No FreeRTOS dependency
+- 🚫 Non - blocking and no timer usage
+- 🛠️ Easy usage, just setup and fotget
 - 🧰 Clean C++ interface, easy to embed and extend
 - ✅ Designed for use with the Arduino IDE